 Backing out of a private or public driveway can be extremely dangerous to pedestrians, bike riders, and even other motorists if certain driving precautions are not taken into account when backing out of a driveway.
 Small children and elderly folk are at higher risks of being run-over by motorists backing out of a driveway.
 The reason for this is that small children are hard to spot and the elderly take long to get out of vehicle's way when backing out.
-Though some accidents involving vehicles backing out of a driveway may not be so severe, others may end in fractures, head trauma, or even wrongful death, depending on the individual struck by a car or truck backing out of a driveway.
+Though some accidents which involve cars, trucks, or other vehicles that are in reverse may not be serious, other backing out maneuvers may result in fractures, head injury, or wrongful death.
 Automobiles are required to have reverse lights that function properly, whereas trucks are required to have an beeping sound that alerts pedestrians and cyclists that a truck is backing out of a driveway.
 Many times, delivery trucks may be too big to spot smaller children, whom may unfamiliar with of the sounds of a truck backing up, as well as unattended by adult supervision.
 A small child riding his/her bicycle may be pedaling quickly towards a driveway and not spot a car or truck backing out of a driveway.
 Though many motorists may back out slowly and carefully, many times the bicycle rider's reaction time is not enough to prevent a collision with the car or truck backing out of a driveway.
 Trucks that back out of a driveway, especially those that back-out of a driveway that is adjacent to a garage, have greater difficulty spotting pedestrians and bicycle riders, basically given the height of the trucks cab.
 The extent of injuries suffered by a pedestrian or cyclist upon being struck by a truck backing out of a driveway may result in minor to serious injuries, depending on the speed and the part of the vehicle that strikes a pedestrian or cyclist.
 A pedestrian that is struck by a rear fender, may suffer a bruised or fractured hip.
 Whereas an elderly pedestrian struck by a truck fender or bumper may suffer more serious injuries such as a broken hip, shoulder, or even head trauma.
 It's important to take note that driveways tend to slope downward and thus cause an elderly pedestrian hit by a truck backing out of a driveway to fall more easily as the surface is not level.
 Pedestrians and cyclists must always approach driveways with extreme caution in order to avoid an accident.

 Pulling Out of a Driveway

 Not all motorists back out of a driveway even though backing into a driveway represents more alert and fine-tuned driving skills.
 Cars and trucks that pull out of a driveway headfirst are less likely to be involved in an incident that results in personal injury to a pedestrian or bicycle rider.
 Nevertheless, sometimes a car or truck driver may look one way to check for an oncoming bicycle or pedestrian but fail to look the other way and not spot an individual walking or riding towards their vehicle as it pulls out of the driveway and into the street.
-Public establishments that have a constant flow of delivery trucks pulling in and out of driveways should be equipped with a sound and visual alert to let pedestrians and bike riders know that a vehicle is entering or exiting a driveway.
-Public spaces must take necessary precautions to insure that pedestrians and cyclists are not at risk when they approach a commercial driveway.
-Though accidents are less likely when a vehicle is pulling out of a driveway head first, the injuries may be more serious to youngsters and cyclists.
+Business with a steady flow of delivery trucks pulling in and out of driveways should be equipped with a sound and visual alert to let pedestrians and bike riders know that a vehicle is entering or exiting a driveway.
+Businesses should implement preventive measures to insure that pedestrians and cyclists are at no risk of injury when they approach a commercial driveway.
+Though accidents are not as likely when a vehicle is pulling out of a driveway head first, the injuries may be more serious to youngsters and cyclists.
 This is due to inertia and speed.
-Pedestrians and cyclist must approach driveways with extremer care in order to prevent being struck by a vehicle as it exits a driveway.
+Pedestrians and cyclist should apply caution when approaching driveways to prevent being struck by a vehicle as it exits a driveway.

 Pulling Into a Driveway

 Pulling into a driveway may be just as dangerous to pedestrians and cyclist as backing or pulling out of a driveway.
-Many times, motorists are more concerned with a vehicle approaching them from behind as they get ready to turn-into a driveway, and not notice a pedestrian or cyclist approaching along the sidewalk on their driveway.
+Many times, motorists are more worried about a vehicle heading their way from behind as they get ready to turn-into a driveway, and fail to notice a pedestrian or cyclist approaching along the sidewalk on their driveway.
 When this happens, pedestrians and cyclists may suffer injury or property damage.
 It's important to point out that many pedestrians are not always alert to what's going on around them when they are busy looking down at their phones.
 The same holds true for motorists.
 Cell-phone use while operating motor vehicles is practically inevitable by most motorists and leads to a number of accidents involving pedestrians and bicycle riders.
 Small children and the elderly are extremely high risk when walking past or approaching driveways, especially near commercial areas where trucks are constantly pulling into loading bays or merchandise depots.
 Pedestrian and bicycle accidents that stem from vehicles crashing into them when pulling into a driveway may result in fractures, broken limbs, or even head trauma.